 It also means that those who can– the companies which can– must be even more ambitious.
 This is why, in addition to our validated science-based target, we committed to the even more ambitious goal of being a Net Zero business by 2030.
 This will mean a long-term commitment to transforming our business and seeking decarbonization across every aspect of our operations.

-What’s most notable: these carbon savings have increased the carbon efficiency of each rider’s trip by 58%.
+What’s most notable: These carbon savings have increased the carbon efficiency of each of our provided trips by 43%.

 This improvement in efficiency is good for the climate, but it’s also good for our business.
 We’re now running a far better business than we were in 2019, with less waste, in our drive toward company profitability.
 This shows directly how sustainability and good economics go hand in hand.